WED 21 November 2018

 Their eclectic experimental practice utilises mechatronics, robotics, human anatomy reproduction, 3D printing, wood-work, metal-work, and reworked everyday objects to create anthropomorphic and autonomous sculptural works.
 As an extension to their practice they have recently opened a gallery space in the small regional town of Linton, Victoria, as a platform for experimental artforms, performative installation and live art.

 Mark Pritchard is a dramaturg, producer and director trained at the Victorian College of the Arts, PACT, and the University of Wollongong.
 His practice focuses on new writing, hybrid dramaturgies, and an investigation of ritual, narrative, and mythology in contemporary culture.
 Mark has been Resident Dramaturg at Malthouse Theatre since 2014, a role which includes literary management, programming support, project coordination and providing dramaturgical support across the company’s activities.
 He is also a producer for New Working Group, and co-director of interactive theatre outfit NO SHOW.
 Mark is a recipient of the Mike Walsh Fellowship, and a participant in the Australia Council’s Future Leaders Program.

-Presented in partnership with ACMI X, and supported by Marc Besen AC and Eva Besen AO.
+Experimenta Social is presented in partnership with ACMI X, and supported by Marc Besen AC and Eva Besen AO.

 Image Credit: ‘Scenic’ (2017) by Cake Industries.
 Photo courtesy of the artist.